SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsubsection{Validation of Model Generalizability}

 Additionally, we conducted the same ablation experiments on the publicly available leukocyte datasets, PBC and ALL-IDB, which feature balanced categories.
 These experiments further confirmed the significant impact of each key component on classification accuracy.
 As shown in Table \ref{tab5} and Table \ref{tab6}, the removal of any component led to a marked decline in classification accuracy, emphasizing the importance of these components in enhancing the model's feature representation capabilities, optimizing feature expression, and effectively capturing both global and local features of microscopic images.

-Combined with the ablation experiment results on the imbalanced BMCD-FGCD dataset, these supplementary experiments provide comprehensive support for the robustness and generalizability of the SCKansformer model.
+Combined with the ablation experiment results on the imbalanced BMCD-FGCD dataset, together they provide comprehensive support for the robustness and generalizability of the SCKansformer model.